pyrogram/pyrogram/docs/source/start/QuickInstallation.rst

 Quick Installation
 ==================

-The most straightforward and recommended way to install or upgrade Pyrogram is by using **pip**:
+The easiest way to install and upgrade Pyrogram is by using **pip**:

 .. code-block:: bash